UniAcco

 Although it’s a little controversial, the roadman slang term “bird” is frequently used to describe ladies.

-The term “Buki” may be spelt as “bookey” or “booky,” but it is pronounced as “boo-key.”
-It is used to describe a person or thing that is considered strange or weird, as in the phrase “bruv, that person is bare Buki.”
+Another commonly used term is – buki – may be spelt as bookey or booky, but the pronunciation differs from the spelling and sounds like – boo – key.
+It describes a person or thing considered strange or weird, as in the phrase “bruv, that person is bare Buki.”

 The fun word “chirps” indicates chatting someone up.
 You can ask someone if they are flirting with you by saying, “Are you trying to chirps me?”